MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-Clixml.md

 # Import-Clixml

 ## SYNOPSIS
-Imports a CLIXML file and creates corresponding objects in Windows PowerShell.
+Imports a CLIXML file and creates corresponding objects in PowerShell.

 ## SYNTAX